Today we’re going to look at some tips and techniques for maintaining your drone.

 Your drain may not look particularly dirty residue and grime may be lingering on its surfaces.

-Most dust can be blowing off with a compressed air canister but for mud and dirt are wiped down with a slightly damp microfiber cloth should do the trick.
+Most dust can be blown off with a compressed air canister but for mud and dirt are wiped down with a slightly damp microfiber cloth should do the trick.

 If dirt becomes an issue in these areas use an air blower to remove dust from the sensor and compressed air to blow out debris in the motors.